HITsz-TMG/awesome-llm-attributions/README.md

 *   [2023/05] **"According to ..."
 Prompting Language Models Improves Quoting from Pre-Training Data** [[paper](https://arxiv.org/abs/2305.13252)]
       > This paper proposes according-to prompting to directing LLMs to ground responses against previously observed text, and propose QUIP-Score to measure the extent to which model-produced answers are directly found in underlying text corpora.
 *   [2023/05] **Automatic Evaluation of Attribution by Large Language Models.** *X Yue et al. arXiv.* [[paper](https://arxiv.org/pdf/2305.06311.pdf)] [[code](https://github.com/OSU-NLP-Group/AttrScore)]
-      > This paper investigate the automatic evaluation of attribution by LLMs, by providing a definition of attribution and then explore two approaches for automatic evaluation.
+      > This paper investigate the automatic evaluation of attribution by LLMs - AttributionScore, by providing a definition of attribution and then explore two approaches for automatic evaluation.
 The results highlight both promising signals as well as remaining challenges for the automatic evaluation of attribution.
 *   [2023/07] **FacTool: Factuality Detection in Generative AI -- A Tool Augmented Framework for Multi-Task and Multi-Domain Scenarios** [[paper](https://arxiv.org/abs/2307.13528v2)][[code](https://github.com/GAIR-NLP/factool)]